mwyvr/rid/README.md

     github.com/lithammer/shortuuid:     DWaocVZPEBQB5BRMv6FUsZ
     github.com/google/uuid:             fa931eb3-cdc7-46a1-ae94-eb1b523203be

-`sid` base32 encoding utilizes a customized alphabet, popularized by [Crockford](http://www.crockford.com/base32.html), who replaced the more easily misread (by humans) i, o, l and u with the more easily read w, x, y and z.
-Additionally, `sid` customized encoding has digits moved to the tail of the character set to avoid having a leading zero for a great many years.

-Each ID's 10-byte binary representation is comprised of a:

-    6-byte timestamp value representing milliseconds since the Unix epoch 4-byte concurrency-safe counter (test included); maxCounter = uint32(4294967295)

-The counter is initialized at a random value at initialization.

 ## Acknowledgement

 Much of this package was based on the globally-unique capable [rs/xid](https://github.com/rs/xid) package which itself levers ideas from [MongoDB](https://docs.mongodb.com/manual/reference/method/ObjectId/).

-Having borrowed heavily from it, I'd likely use `xid` if I had apps on machines spread around the world working in unison on a common datastore.
+Having borrowed heavily from it, I'd will use `xid` if I ever have apps on machines spread around the world working without central coordinated ID generation.